EMPLOYMENT

 Lost Tools Of Learning Essay-Dorothy Sayers

 Bridge Campus Grammar School Intern:We are expanding our Bridge program and are seeking a part-time grammar school teacher intern for the 2025-2026 academic year.
 The teacher intern will work alongside our grammar school teachers learning how to serve as a teacher within a hybrid educational model.
 Our Bridge campus meets daily at the Vineyard Church in Garden City and runs on a hybrid model including both in-person classes and at home learning.
 We look for teachers who inspire students to love rather than just know, who seek to know God more fully, and who desire to become part of our community.
-Please detail your experience and your faith story in your cover letter. Â
+Please detail your experience and your faith story in your cover letter.

-Locust Grove Campus 9th Grade Humanities Instructor:Â We are seeking a full-time upper school Humanities Instructor to teach 9th grade on our Locust Grove Campus for the 2025-2026 academic year.Qualified candidates will possess an undergraduate degree in a related field and have a minimum of two years teaching experience.
-We desire a candidate that is familiar with classical Christian education and has strengths in teaching American History and Composition.
-Ideal candidates will possess a masters degree in a related field.
+Locust Grove Campus Second Grade Instructor:We are seeking a full-time grammar school instructor for the 2025-2026 academic year to teach second grade on our Locust Grove campus.
+The ideal candidate will be energetic and ready to learn with students, have an interest and understanding of Ancient Egypt and be able to guide the students through the second grade theme of the fruits of the spirit.
+Preferred candidates will have an undergraduate degree, a minimum of two years teaching experience and a familiarity with classical Christian education.
 We look for teachers who inspire students to love rather than just know, who seek to know God more fully, and who desire to become part of our community.
-Please include a cover letter stating how your Christian faith impacts your daily life and how your past experience could be utilized at our school.
+Please include a cover letter that details how your Christian faith impacts your daily life, and how your education and past experience could be utilized at our school.

-Locust Grove Campus 11th Grade Humanities Instructor:ÂWe are seeking a full- time Upper School Humanities instructor to teach 11th grade on our Locust Grove Campus for the 2025-2026 academic year.Qualified candidates will possess an Masters degree in a related field and have a minimum of two years teaching experience.
-We desire a candidate that is familiar with classical Christian education and has strengths in teaching Medieval Studies.
+Locust Grove Third Grade Instructor:We are seeking a full-time grammar school instructor to teach third grade on our Locust Grove campus.
+The ideal candidate will be energetic and ready to learn with the students, have an interest and understanding of the early classical era, Greece, Rome and the life and ministry of Christ.
+Preferred candidates will have an undergraduate degree, at least two years of teaching experience and a familiarity with classical Christian education.
 We look for teachers who inspire students to love rather than just know, who seek to know God more fully, and who desire to become part of our community.
-Please include a cover letter stating how your Christian faith impacts your daily life and how your past experience could be utilized at our school.
+Please include a cover letter that details how your Christian faith impacts your daily life, and how your education and past experience could be utilized at our school.

 Substitute Teachers:We are always looking to add substitute teachers to our substitute list for all three of our campuses.
 Please complete the substitute application and include a cover letter that details how your Christian faith impacts your daily life.